txt/ase19/docs/hw2.md

 ## What to Hand in

 - Place your code  in the `hw/2` directory.
+- Place a text file `hw/2/outpart1.txt` in that same directory, showing a transcript of Part1 (above) working.
+- Place a text file `hw/2/outpart2.txt` in that same directory, showing a transcript of Part2 (above) working.
-- Place a text file `hw/2/out.txt` in that same directory, showing a transcript of it work.
+- Place a text file `hw/2/outpart3.txt` in that same directory, showing a transcript of Part3 (above) working.
 - Place a link to that code in http://tinv.cc/ase19give